 - Standardizing processes, streamlining data collection, and enforcing security

-- Automating routine tasks so compliance teams are freed from manually collecting data, and can do higher-value work like investigating and remediating issues
+- Automating routine tasks to free compliance teams from manually collecting data to do higher-value work like investigating and remediating issues in a timelier manner

 - Analyzing data to bring you fresh, data-driven insights, show interdependencies that would otherwise go unnoticed, and provide you an early peek at risk indicators